What Are Ought to and Had Better?

 Here the sentence shows that with such weather, it will probably rain.

-Recommendation and Giving Advice in Specific Situations
+Giving Recommendation and Advice

 As you can see, the sentence shows that it is a necessity for her to study.